 Beloved, that is what it means to pray in the name of Christ.
-It means for you and me to get in tune with heaven.
-It does not mean that God must rearrange His program for us, but that He will work mightily upon us if we get our little instrument in tune so that whatsoever we ask, He will do.
+It means to get in tune with heaven.
+It does not mean God must rearrange His program for us, but that He will work mightily upon us if we get our little instrument in tune so that whatsoever we ask, He will do.